Skip to main content

 Vanessa Fernandez

-Vanessa is a Library Media Specialist in the Blue Valley School District.
-She has been an educator for 27 years and previously taught 7th-12th grade English before transitioning to her current role.
-She also coaches track, is an assistant director for the school play and editor of the yearbook.
-She enjoys reading, riding her motorcycle and exercising.
+Vanessa Fernandez is a Library Media Specialist in the Blue Valley School District and has been an educator for over 30 years.
+She previously taught English at both the middle and high school level before transitioning to her current role.

-Vanessa has been teaching driver’s education for 8 years.
-She enjoys teaching driver’s education because she gets to work with a variety of individuals as they learn to drive.
+Vanessa has been teaching driver’s education for over 10 years.
+She enjoys teaching driver's education because she gets to help a diverse group of individuals as they learn to drive.

 Jim Oatman